sneha-pawar23/Operationlizing_ML_in_Azure/README.md

-_NOTE:_ This file is a template that you can use to create the README for your project.
-The _TODO_ comments below will highlight the information you should be sure to include sneha.

 # Operationalizing The Machine Learning Model In Azure

-The objective of this project is to build a machine learning model using Azure Container Services.We are provided with the banking dataset.
+The main objective of this project is to build a machine learning model using Azure Container Services.We are provided with the banking dataset.
 The main steps to be followed to perform project are as follows:-

 1) Authentication
 2) Automated ML Experiment